Is Serving Tea and Coffee Good for Your Child’s Health?

 Put a spoonful of fennel seeds into water and boil them for about 10-15 minutes.
 Once the water boils and its colour changes completely, filter it and let the tea cool before serving it to your little one.

-Cardamom tea helps provide relief from digestion problems, lowers stomach pain, reliefs a headache and also decreases phlegm and cough.
-You can give cardamom tea to your child.
+Cardamom tea helps provide relief from digestion problems, lowers stomach pain, helps get rid of headaches, and also decreases phlegm and cough.

 How to Make